 For investors who enroll in Stash+, choose a traditional IRA or a Roth IRA with as little as $1.

 Your account will allow you to track your spending, pay bills, and save for goals with its budgeting and tracking tools.
 It also provides a retirement calculator.

-Receive advice from professionals on budgeting to retiring to help understand ways you can grow your finances.
-They actually will connect you to real people by phone and email.
+Receive advice from professionals on budgeting to retirement to help understand ways you can grow your finances.
+They will actually connect you with real people by phone and email.

 Those enrolled in Stash+ receive custodial accounts for up to two children to help them learn and set up their own investment accounts.
 These are available for anyone under 18, even if you aren't a parent, and also require just $1 to begin funding.

 After you receive a bank account with your enrollment in Stash, you'll want to know all the features you get access to.

 The first is that you automatically get a debit card with no credit check (they use your SSN to confirm your identity).
 This account is specifically built to earn without debt or interest — no APY and no APR.

 There are no fees associated with a Stash account.
 There are also no minimum balances you need to obtain.
 You won't be charged with overdraft fees because you simply cannot go over your limit.
 This means you may have a charge denied, but you won't be paying hefty fees and going negative.

 Because your investing and bank account are connected, you will not have to wait for your investments to grow.
 Stash invests as you spend.

 By enrolling in direct deposit, you'll have access to your paycheck 2 days early, and it gives you a chance to invest and save early with this feature.